L.A. Noire: Development

 After the release of The Getaway (2002), writer and director Brendan McNamara left developer Team Soho and moved from London to his native Sydney.
 In mid-2003, he founded the six-person development studio Team Bondi alongside former Team Soho developers.
 The development of L.A.
 Noire began shortly thereafter, in 2004.
 The studio had signed an exclusive deal with Sony Computer Entertainment to develop a game for the PlayStation 3, though the publishing rights were handed to Rockstar Games by September 2006.
 The development team visited Rockstar's headquarters in New York every few months to exhibit progress.
 Development was assisted by multiple studios owned by Rockstar Games worldwide.
 Analyst estimations place the game's combined development and marketing budget at more than US$50 million, which would make it one of the most expensive video games to develop.

 Unlike other games by Rockstar, which run on the Rockstar Advanced Game Engine, L.A.
 Noire uses a proprietary engine from Team Bondi.
-McNamara led the founding of Depth Analysis, a sister company to Team Bondi that developed the motion capture technology MotionScan, which records actors with 32 surrounding cameras to capture facial expressions from every angle, resulting in a highly realistic recreation of a human face.
-The technology is central to the game's interrogation mechanic, as players are required to use reactions to questioning to judge whether they are lying.
-Rockstar was often doubtful about the process, and the team considered using the same technique as other Rockstar games like Red Dead Redemption (2010) as a fallback.
-The game also uses Havok as its physics engine.
-Eleven cases across two desks—Bunko and Burglary—were cut from the game as the team suspected they would not fit on one Blu-ray for PlayStation 3; the Xbox 360 version utilised three discs, though it originally used up to six prior to compression.
-A similar system to Grand Theft Auto's wanted system—wherein the player would evade and attack other police officers—was also removed as it felt out of character for Phelps.
+McNamara led the founding of Depth Analysis, a sister company to Team Bondi that developed the motion capture technology MotionScan, which records actors at 1,000 frames per second with 32 surrounding cameras to capture facial expressions from every angle, resulting in a realistic recreation of a human face.
+The technology is central to the interrogation mechanic as players are required to use reactions to judge whether the interviewee is lying.
+Its precise requirements demanded extensive preparation, including hairstyling for performers.
+Rockstar was doubtful about the process and the team considered using the same technique as other Rockstar games like Red Dead Redemption (2010) as a fallback.
+The game uses Havok as its physics engine.
+Eleven cases across two desks—Bunko and Burglary—were cut as the team suspected they would not fit on one Blu-ray for PlayStation 3; the Xbox 360 version utilised three discs, though it originally used up to six prior to compression.
+A version of Grand Theft Auto's wanted system—wherein the player would evade and attack other police officers—was removed as it felt out of character for Phelps.